emayolle/django_final/README.md

 ## Credits

 - Application created by [Erwan Mayolle](https://github.com/emayolle).
-- This readme is using the a template created by [amitmerchant1990](https://github.com/amitmerchant1990).
+- This readme is using the template created by [amitmerchant1990](https://github.com/amitmerchant1990).

 ## You may also like...